F4b1n0u/ArrowFight/README.md

 tiny web game where player fight which bow

-press 'space' to add an arrow to the game press 'right' to impulse all arrows to right press 'left' to impulse all arrows to left press 'up' to throw all arrows
+press 'a' to add an archer to the game press 'z' to add an arrow to the game press 'right' to walk on the right press 'left' to walk on the left press 'space' to throw all arrows